LumitoLuma/LumitoLuma/README.md

 -   [YOURLS/YORULS](https://github.com/YOURLS/YOURLS) &nbsp; ([View Pull Request](https://github.com/YOURLS/YOURLS/pull/2727))

 ## Contributing to my repositories
-If you want to contribute to the project, please contact me through [www.lumito.net/contact](https://lumito.net/contact) or open a Pull Request.
+If you want to contribute to my repositories, please contact me through [www.lumito.net/contact](https://lumito.net/contact) or open a Pull Request.

 You can contribute with the following things: